 3. There may be some unmovable files like the page files located in the partition you intend to shrink, at this time, diskpart can only shrink the partition to the unmovable file point.
 If you need to shrink more space, you need find out and copy the unmovable files to another location, and then delete the original copy.

 Option 5.
 Delete Partition from Command Prompt

 When you need to delete a partition from your computer, the procedure is quite simple.
 Step 1.
 Open CMD to run Diskpart.Step 2.
 Run the following commands in order:

 - Type “select volume n”.

 Despite the fact that you might think it’s hard to manage your disk partitions through Command Prompt, we hope that we have managed to prove that it’s not that difficult by giving detailed explanation.
 In short, as long as you know the correct commands, using Command Prompt can be a good solution.
 And if you turn to MiniTool Partition Wizard, you are saving time and effort.

-This post mainly gives some information about hard drive management, to help you learn some basic knowledge.
+His post mainly gives some information about hard drive management, to help you learn some basic knowledge.
 In this case, you will find it is not as that difficult as you have though to deal with some common issues.
-If you have any questions, feel free to leave us a comment below or email to email@example.com.
-Thanks!
+If you have any questions, feel free to leave us a comment below or email to [email protected] Thanks!